Previously Prime Meridian Direct (PMD) Prime Meridian Direct

 Furthermore, larger vehicles also need more room to turn, so giving them enough space on the road is so important.

-4. Don’t Get Distracted
+4. Don’t get distracted

 One of the most important driving tips is to always stay alert on the road.
 Don’t get distracted by anything, and keep your eyes fixed ahead.
 Distractions can be a cell phone, smartwatch, loud music and even your passengers.
 It’s your job, as the driver, to stay alert and aware of what’s happening around you at all times.